MaxvdKolk/vimwikigraph/README.md

 `--ignore REGEX`: ignores any encountered path matching `REGEX`

+Note: any trailing argument are considered directories to be skipped.

 ## Examples

 To illustrate `/example/` contains some `.wiki` files and also a